armory/docs-cdaas-sample/README.md

-# docs-cdaas-demo
+# docs-cdaas-sample
-Armory Continuous Deployment-as-a-Service demo app for the Docs team
+Armory Continuous Deployment-as-a-Service sample app used in tutorials.
 See  https://docs.armory.io/cd-as-a-service/